petrvanblokland/DesignDesignSpace/DDS-home.md

 Each online workshop runs for 2 weeks, including live lectures, addressing theory, showing examples and giving feedback on the exercises that you do.

 * 2 weeks, from Monday to Sunday;
-* 4 hangouts with theory, models, templates and example documents;
+* 4 interactive hangouts with theory, models, templates and example documents;
 * Maximum of 8 participants per workshop;
 * Intensive exercises and daily personal feedback;
 * The result of the exercises is shared on a closed Slack channel for the duration of the workshop;